DeltaVCode/cr-js-401d4/curriculum/class-16/lab/README.md

   * Convert it's contents to upper case
   * Write it back to the file system
 * Following the write operation, report back to the user (console.log) the status
-* Any and all errors must be thrown
+* Any and all errors must be logged

 ### Implementation Details
 * Ensure that every function has JSDoc Notation